fablabbcn/smartcitizen-docs/docs/start.md

 ![Smart Citizen kit 1.1](img/sck_1.1_3.jpg)

-Welcome aboard!
-The Smart Citizen Team wants to thank you for being here, for purchasing a kit, and for joining the community taking part in this adventure.
+*Welcome aboard!* The Smart Citizen Team wants to thank you for being here, for purchasing a kit, and for joining the community taking part in this adventure.

-To join the Smart Citizen family, we're going to walk you through the steps to add your Smart Citizen Kit to the platform *(we'll refer to the Smart Citizen Kit as the "SCK" for now on)*.
+To join the *Smart Citizen family*, we're going to walk you through the steps to add your Smart Citizen Kit to the platform, we'll refer to the Smart Citizen Kit as the *SCK* for now on.

+*SIGN UP*

-First, go to <a href="https://smartcitizen.me/" target="_blank">smartcitizen.me</a> using your web browser, currently only Google Chrome is supported for this process.
-Click <a href="https://smartcitizen.me/users/add" target="_blank">**REGISTER**</a> in the upper right menu.
-Complete the required fields and click REGISTER button.
+First, go to <a href="https://smartcitizen.me/" target="_blank">smartcitizen.me</a> using your web browser, currently only Google Chrome is supported for the SCK configuration process.
+Click in **Go to the platform** and then **Sign up** on the upper right menu.
+Complete the required fields, accept the *[Terms of use and privacy](https://smartcitizen.me/privacy)* and click the **Sign up** button.

 Required Fields: